 Can you figure it out?

-The short put has the highest premium, making it the dominant leg.
+The short put has the higher premium, so it’s the dominant leg.
 The names associated with this strategy are:

-When the premium is provided, finding the dominant option is fairly simple.
-The option with the larger premium is always the dominant leg.
+When premiums are provided, identifying the dominant option is straightforward: the option with the larger premium is always the dominant leg.

 An investor goes short 1 MNO Jun 80 call and long 1 MNO Jun 95 call.
 What are the three names associated with this call spread?

-The short call has the lowest strike price, making it the dominant leg.
+The short call has the lower strike price, so it’s the dominant leg.
 The names associated with this strategy are:

-One more price spread example, this time with puts:
+One more vertical spread example, this time with puts:

 An investor goes short 1 RTR Dec 120 put and long 1 RTR Dec 140 put.
 What are the three names associated with this put spread?

-The long put has the highest strike price, making it the dominant leg.
+The long put has the higher strike price, so it’s the dominant leg.
 The names associated with this strategy are:

-As we learned in a previous chapter, time value represents the value an option provides concerning time.
-The more time until the option expires, the more valuable the contract.
-For example, an option expiring in February is more valuable than an option expiring in January.
-The holder pays more for the extra time to exercise the option, and the seller receives more for obligating themselves for longer periods.
-Therefore, the contract with the longest time to expiration is the dominant leg.
+As we learned in a previous chapter, time value is the part of an option’s value that comes from having time remaining.
+More time until expiration generally means a more valuable contract.
+For example, an option expiring in February is typically more valuable than an option expiring in January because the holder is paying for extra time, and the seller is taking on the obligation for longer.
+So the option with the longest time to expiration is the dominant leg.

 An investor goes short 1 TM Sep 55 call and long 1 TM Oct 55 call.
 What are the three names associated with this call spread?

-The long call has the longest time to expiration, making it the dominant leg.
+The long call has the longer time to expiration, so it’s the dominant leg.
 The names associated with this strategy are:

 This video covers the important concepts related to naming spreads: